Toggle menu

 After we collect your food waste we take it to the Woodlands In-Vessel Composting Facility in Whitesmith to be recycled into soil conditioner and fertiliser which is then used by farmers and gardeners in the district.

-You can find out more about how your food waste is recycled by visiting Veolia and watching their short film.
+You can find out more about how your food waste is recycled through this video: What Happens to Your Food Waste?

 What can't I put into my caddy?